-Can you believe that Thanksgiving is just a couple days away?
+Can you believe that Thanksgiving is just around the corner?

 We have been planning on hosting at our house – but the best laid plans of course always change.